hamishcomau/hamishcomau/software.md

 ## Hosting and Domain Name Services

 - [Kinsta](https://kinsta.com/signup/?plan=visits-starter&interval=year&kaid=DOXBTNWOLNAX).
 Premium managed WordPress website hosting.
 Initially introduced to us by a client, we were very pessimistic about what it was advertising compared to actual capabilities.
 Make no mistake, Kinsta is the best WordPress hosting currently on the market, it works and it works brilliantly.
 Kinsta is super-fast, with code deployed to Google Cloud infrastructure in Melbourne (for Tasmanian and Victorian clients), and has some killer development features.
-Let us know if you would like to migrate your WordPress site to Kinsta, as it is something we can with no interruption to your website or online shop.

 - [Hover](https://hover.com/8rPntOPf).
 Canadian-based domain name registry.
 Whilst not the "cheapest" out there for domain names, the dashboard is easy to use and domain management is very simple.
 We switched to Hover in 2022 after experiencing a drop in iwantmyname standards and service levels since their acquisition by CentralNic Group Plc, particularly a success rate of 0% for .au domain name transfers.